wilbcn/wilbcn/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=flat&logo=linkedin)](https://www.linkedin.com/in/jake-wilson-874559265/)
 [![Profile Views](https://komarev.com/ghpvc/?username=wilbcn)](https://github.com/wilbcn)

 <p>MSc Cybersecurity student at the University of Sunderland (Graduating Summer of 2025) with a strong passion for Blue Team security.
+I am a passionate and active learner, regularly building and working on projects to gain hands-on experience with a diverse range of industry-standard security tools.
+Throug this experience I am to transition careers, from my 9+ years experience in a leading IT company as a frontline support team member, to a cybersecurity professional.

-I’m actively working on projects in cloud computing, python programming, and artifact collection and analysis.
-Through these projects, I'm building hands-on experience with a diverse range of security tools, continuously developing my skills and knowledge as an aspiring cybersecurity professional.
-Beyond my MSc program, I'm continuously building hands-on experience through a variety of certifications and labs — including the Blue Team Level 1 and interactive CTF challenges on TryHackMe.
+Beyond the outlined projects below and my MSc, I'm also building hands-on experience through a variety of certifications and labs — including the Blue Team Level 1, AWS Certified Cloud Practioner, and TryHackMe's interactive labs and CTF challenges.

 Checkout all of my Blue Team projects here -> [Projects](https://github.com/wilbcn/BlueTeam/tree/main)